 “Do you know a lot about weapons?”
 He asked curiously.

 “You have got to see this,” Nate said from behind me, I turned around to find him already in the Armoury, which was massive.
-There were all manner of weapons from small arms to sniper rifles.
+There was all manner of weapons from small arms to sniper rifles.
 I think I even saw heavy machine guns.

 “I think I’m in heaven,” I breathed.

-“You really do love weapons,” Nate sounded dubious, “I had heard rumours, but thought you were a geek,”
+“You do love weapons,” Nate sounded dubious, “I had heard rumours, but thought you were a geek,”

 “What are the rumours?”
 I asked interested.